 That demand expresses itself as pressure that may rise to a level where you notice it making you disconcerted.
 Even in this state, a given demand might still be less urgent than something else.
 But a feeling of pressure or disconcertedness can provide a clear indication of when something has moved from “not urgent” to somewhere in the “urgent” column.

 The reverse is also true.
 You might have a commitment you do need to complete.
 But you might be able to negotiate a deadline for that commitment that you feel is sufficiently long-term.

 In that case, the commitment might slide down the pressure scale to a point where you’re comfortable with it.
 If it does, it’s moved from “urgent” to “not urgent.”

 At this stage, it can be helpful to probe whether the urgency dissipates if you reframe an activity.

-Perhaps there’s an emotional or social push to complete something as soon as possible.
+Perhaps there’s an emotional push to complete something as soon as possible.
 But you might recognize that there won’t be any discernable negative consequences until much later.

 If the urgency remains for whatever reason, you’ll have a Quadrant 1 or 3 activity.
 But if it dissipates, then you have a Quadrant 2 or 4 activity.

-If the urgency dissipates and doesn’t leave importance behind (Quadrant 4), you can simply eliminate the activity.
+If the urgency dissipates and the activity doesn’t remain important (Quadrant 4), you can simply eliminate the activity.

 Or if the urgency dissipates but importance remains (Quadrant 2), you can concentrate on that commitment at the appropriate time(s).
-And you can avoid being harried over how quickly you’ll complete it.
+And in the interim, you can avoid being harried over how quickly you’ll complete it.

 On this matrix, see especially Stephen R. Covey, The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change, 25th anniversary ed.
 (New York: Simon & Schuster, 2013), 159–64. ↩